staticjinja/staticjinja/CONTRIBUTING.md

     $ tox

 Once you're happy, push code to your fork, and submit a pull request.
-Travis CI should pick up your PR and automatically run its tests, linter, etc on your change as well.
+GitHub Actions should pick up your PR and automatically run its tests, linter, etc on your change.
 It uses multiple OSs and python versions so it may catch some errors that your `tox` run didn't.

 ## Getting your pull request accepted